BiglySoftware/BiglyBT/TRANSLATE.md

 Visit our [BiglyBT Project Page on Crowdin](https://crowdin.com/project/BiglyBT).
 Crowdin is one of the best collaborative online localization tools, and has handy features such as suggesting translations from other projects with similar strings.

-Please note that BiglyBT for Android has its own tranlation project at [BiglyBT-Android Project Page on Crowdin](https://crowdin.com/project/biglybt-android)
+Please note that BiglyBT for Android has its own translation project at [BiglyBT-Android Project Page on Crowdin](https://crowdin.com/project/biglybt-android)

 ### BiglyBT Internationization Plugin (Deprecated)